daz4126/Nanny-State/README.md

 Nanny(State)
 ```

-The view component is a function accepts the state as its only parameter and returns a string of HTML and the `State` object contains all the initial data values.
+The view component in this example is the `Counter` function.
+It accepts the state as its only parameter and returns a string of HTML and the `State` object contains all the initial data values.

 ## What Is NANNY STATE?